davydog187/fout-with-fontface-swap/README.md

-# FontFace Swap
+# ~~FontFace Swap~~

-Achieves FOUT by loading the font under a different font family, then swapping the FontFace to the correct family.
-Relies on the natural waterfall of font-family definitions to fallback to the unstyled (system) font while the FontFace is loading.
+~~Achieves FOUT by loading the font under a different font family, then swapping the FontFace to the correct family.
+Relies on the natural waterfall of font-family definitions to fallback to the unstyled (system) font while the FontFace is loading.~~~

+# FontFace load().then(add())

+Turns out there is an easier way to do this (that we originally misinterpreted as FOIT).
+Just load the FontFace, then add once loaded.

 ## Inspiration